Imtela04/device-map/docs.md

 ## Overview

 Device Maps is a network topology visualisation dashboard.
-It renders network infrastructure (routers, switches, servers) as draggable map markers connected by road-routed links.
+It renders network infrastructure (routers, switches, servers) as markers on a MapLibre map, connected by road-routed links.
 The primary user is a NOC (Network Operations Centre) engineer who needs to monitor and understand network topology at a glance.

 The system is split into two processes: